RTS-poser/pystar/README.md

 - Download repository and extract to a local known folder.
 - Note that this app relies on a community generated google doc spreadsheet (link TBD), exported to a CSV file (included in repo) and will need to be updated with major patches periodically.

+## To run:
+- Set up an environment of python with known dependencies (scipy, numpy) and activate it
+- download repository to local computer
+- navigate to repository on local computer via commandline
+- run: python trip_logger.py
+- begin using as described below

 ## Workflow

 If you have a known planet-relative XYZ location (planet = xyz origin = 0,0,0)